 Specifically, improvements in the abdominal region and the back and buttocks have been the focus of most surgeons.
 However, recent interest in providing 360 degrees of contouring has peaked surgeons’ interest in contouring the sides and flanks.

 As a result, we have embarked on a mission to define the evaluation and management of the flanks and moreover the sides.
 When it comes to high definition liposuction of the sides, several factors must be considered.

 The most important consideration is gender-specific differences in the flank region.
 The flank region extends from the front to the back and includes two regions one above the iliac crest, called the external oblique region, and then below the iliac crest, called the V to the P. In the males, the external oblique is sculpted conservatively since we want to demonstrate the bulky external obliques.

 In contrast, the V to the P is cored out to create the desired V to the P concavity.
 In the females, we core out the external oblique because it results in maximal waistline narrowing but leave the V to the P more generous as it provides for the smooth transition from the more generous buttocks and lower back contour.

-When performing high definition liposuction of the flanks and the sides, this region can be contoured from both the front and back.
+When performing high definition liposuction with VASER of the flanks and the sides, this region can be contoured from both the front and back.
 When performing liposculpture of the flanks, it becomes apparent that this region can be approached from both the front and back.

 Injury to the sides and/or flanks may occur when applying the ultrasound energy to the sides as observed by point burns.
 Point burns are only temporary but a nuisance until complete healing is achieved.
-If you are interested in having high definition liposuction of the flanks, we recommend completing a consultation with Dr. Mowlavi to evaluate you specific desires.
+If you are interested in having high definition liposuction of the flanks, we recommend completing a consultation with Dr. Mowlavi to evaluate your specific desires.

-Please appreciate this 44 year old female who underwent high definition liposuction of the flanks, abdomen, back and a BBL.
+This is a 44-year-old female who underwent high definition liposuction of the flanks, abdomen, back and a BBL.